garvit3835/product-docs-feature/how-to-guides/cloud-services/gcp/connecting-to-memorystore.md

 ---
 title: Memorystore
+description: Connecting to Memorystore running in the private subnet of GCP VPC from your DevBox.
 ---
 # Memorystore

 Connecting to Memorystore running in the private subnet of GCP VPC from your DevBox.

+If you're more of a visual learner, check out the [video tutorial](#video-walkthrough)!

 ## Architecture Diagram